 Watch lots of funny movies and tv shows.

-When I’m feeling too many overwhelming emotions (or none at all really) I need something uplifting, something not real (or similar to my real life like dramas).
+When I’m feeling too many overwhelming emotions (or none at all really) I need something uplifting, something not real (& not at all similar to my real life like dramas).
 So I go for funny.
-Like Big Bang theory funny or Wayne’s world funny or cats falling asleep in their food bowls funny.
+Like Big Bang Theory funny or Wayne’s World funny or cats falling asleep in their food bowls funny.